graydefender/RandomStuff/README.md

 Circle.bas is a further refinement of hires2.bas but to draw circles

-Circle.c is a C program to draw a circle by plotting points originally developed in turboc
+Circle.c,grafinit.c are C programs to draw a circle by plotting points originally developed in turboc